 The Corps of Engineers is soliciting comments from the public; Federal, State, and local agencies and officials; Indian tribes; and other interested parties in order to consider and evaluate the impacts of this proposed activity.
 It is presumed that all interested parties and agencies will wish to respond; therefore, a lack of response will be interpreted as meaning that there is no objection to the proposed project.
 Any comments received will be considered by the Corps of Engineers to determine whether to issue, modify, condition or deny a permit for this proposal.
 To make this decision, comments are used to assess impacts on endangered species, historic properties, water quality, general environmental effects, and the other public interest factors listed above.
 Comments are used in the preparation of an Environmental Assessment and/or an Environmental Impact Statement pursuant to the National Environmental Policy Act.
 Comments are also used to determine the need for a public hearing and to determine the overall public interest of the proposed activity.

 Written statements received in this office on or before the closing date will become a part of the official record and will be considered in the determination on this permit request.
 Any objections which are received during this period will be forwarded to the applicant for possible resolution before the determination is made whether to issue or deny the requested DA Permit.
 A permit will be granted unless its issuance is found to be contrary to the public interest.

 Information pertaining to this application is available for public examination during normal business hours upon prior request.
-This public notice and drawings are available for viewing by clicking on the "Attachments" link above in the right hand corner of this page.
-All comments regarding this proposal should be addressed to Mr. Andrew Roberts, CELRL-RDE, at the address noted above and should refer to the Public Notice Number LRL-1976-13-anr.
+Drawings are available on Louisville District's Internet site at http://www.lrl.usace.army.mil/Missions/Regulatory/Public-Notices/.
+All comments regarding this proposal should be addressed to Kimberly J. Simpson, CELRL-RDN at the address noted above and should refer to the Public Notice Number LRL-2000-01175.

 If you desire to submit your comments by email, you must comply with the following: